OwenMelbz/illumipress/README.md

 # IllumiPress

-IllumiPress is a simple wrapper for the laravel 5 illuminate http request, response and validator allowing it to be easily imported into any PHP 7+ project.
+IllumiPress is a simple wrapper for the laravel 5 illuminate support, http request, response and validator allowing it to be easily imported into any PHP 7+ project.

 Initially designed to bring illuminate support to wordpress, which is how we get IllumiPress.